-Squardle currently uses the same word lists for possible answers and allowed guesses as the original Wordle did.
+Daily and Freeplay Squardle currently uses the same word lists for possible answers and allowed guesses as the original Wordle did.
 The list of possible answers is shorter than the list of allowed guesses specifically to remove the most obscure words.
 So please don't blame me for the answers list including words like SYNOD and OVATE.

 Because having every winning shared board be the same 21 green squares felt boring.
-Making it more colorful and actually containing some info about your game seemed like a good idea to make those seeing the squares more interested in trying the game out themselves.
+Making it more colorful and actually containing some info about your game seemed like a good idea to make anyone seeing the squares more interested in trying the game out themselves.

 CAN I PLACE SQUARDLE ON THE HOME SCREEN OF MY PHONE?

 Sure, it'll even get its own snazzy icon!
 First make sure your address bar doesn't have a board code at the end.
 If it does, go to https://fubargames.se/squardle/ instead.
 That way you're not bookmarking the link to a specific board.

 On Android phones or tablets: If your home screen's locked you need to first unlock it: Long press the home screen > Settings > Toggle "Lock Home screen" off.
 Then, if your standard browser is Samsung Internet or Chrome, tap the three dots icon in the top right corner, then select the option "Add to Home Screen".
 If you don't see such an option it's probably because you're on the page in some other app, like Facebook or Twitter.
 Then instead tap the three dots icon (or however the menu button looks in the app you're using) and select the option "Open in [whatever browser you've set as your default]".
 If that browser's Samsung Internet or Chrome, just follow the steps above.
 If not, then I'm going to hope you're tech savvy enough to figure this out yourself?
 If not, become a more tech savvy person by typing "[browser name] add web page to home screen" into Google.